swathimodugu/passport-visa-photo-pro-privacy/support.md

 ### How to Create a Passport Photo

+1. Select your Country (United States)
-1. Select your document type (US Passport, Indian Passport, etc.)
+2. Select your document type ( Passport, Passport, etc.)
-2. Grant camera permission
+3. Grant camera permission
 3. Position your face using the on-screen guides
 4. Capture photo or select from gallery
 5. Use auto-crop and background removal tools